w3c/wai-curricula/content/content-author/content-author-modules.md

 The content author modules guide the creation of courses that:

 * explain that accessibility relies upon clear content
-* demonstrate how accessible content enables people with disabilities to effectively understandd and use websites and applications
+* demonstrate how accessible content enables people with disabilities to effectively understand and use websites and applications
 * teach accessible authoring techniques for:
   * text
   * images